belgoros/hello-javafx-maven/README.md

 *Running*:

+- To run the javaFX application: *mvn jfx:run*
-- just mvn clean install.
+- To run tests: *mvn clean install*.

 *To be fixed:*